Unpadded7085/acmewidgetco/README.md

 ## Thoughts

 I used domain-driven design for the application.
 The domain is broken into 4 main areas.

 1. Store/Basket
 2. Delivery
 3. Offers
 4. Products

-For offers, I decided to make this work similarly to adding products, imagining that the user would be presented with either a coupon code (or an equivalent UI) for adding the special offers.
+For offers, I decided to make this work similarly to adding products, imagining that the user would be presented with a coupon code to add to their basket.

 For storage, the repository pattern is used.
 For times-sake, I've implemented an in-memory version of them using PHP arrays,